+Figure 20.
+Spread the Helical

+3. Spread the open helical directly above and parallel to the exposed nerve and turn the helical clockwise at a 45 degree angle to the nerve.

 Figure 21.
-Spread the Helical
+Turn the Helical

-3. Spread the open helical directly above and parallel to the exposed nerve and turn the helical clockwise at a 45 degree angle to the nerve (see Figure 22).
+4. Place the turn of the helical where the lead wire connects to the helical (the section with the metal ribbon) onto the nerve.

 Figure 22.
-Turn the Helical

-4. Place the turn of the helical where the lead wire connects to the helical (the section with the metal ribbon) onto the nerve (see Figure 23).
+Placement of the Turn

+5. Pass the distal suture portion of the helical under the nerve and back around so that it encircles the nerve.

 Figure 23.
-Placement of the Turn
+Initial Placement of the Distal Portion of the Helical

-5. Pass the distal suture portion of the helical under the nerve and back around so that it encircles the nerve (see Figure 24 and Figure 25).

 Figure 24.
-Initial Placement of the Distal Portion of the Helical
+Helical Placement After the Distal Portion Encircles the Nerve

+6. Pass the proximal suture portion of the helical under the nerve and back around so that it encircles the nerve.

 Figure 25.
-Helical Placement After Distal Portion Encircles the Nerve

-6. Pass the proximal suture portion of the helical under the nerve and back around so that it encircles the nerve (see Figure 26).

-Figure 26.
 Placement of the Proximal Portion of the Helical

-- 7. Locate the middle helical (with white suture) and repeat steps 2-6. - 8.
-Locate the third helical (with green suture) and repeat steps 2-6. - 9.
-Verify all three helices have been coiled around the nerve, the lead body exits each helical in the same direction, and that the two lead bodies are aligned parallel to each other and to the nerve.
-The correct placement of the two helical electrodes and anchor tether is shown in Figure 27.
+- 7. Locate the middle helical (with white suture) and repeat steps 2 6. - 8.
+Locate the third helical (with green suture) and repeat steps 2 6. - 9.
+Verify all three helices have been coiled around the nerve, the lead body exits each helical in the same direction, and the two lead bodies are aligned parallel to each other and the nerve.
+The correct placement of the two helical electrodes and anchor tether is shown below.